Skip to content

 Your invitation.

-Your school is warmly invited to indicate your interest in this project.
+Your school is warmly invited to register your interest in this project.
+To get started:

-Enter your details in the form opposite if you’d like your school or district to be involved.
-Those who express interest may be part of either the pilot phase (2025-26 school year) or study phase (2026-29 school years)
+Enter your details in the form opposite if you’d like your school or district to be involved in the study for the 2026-29 school years.

-The project team will contact you over the coming weeks to arrange all relevant consent agreements as we determine sampling for the two phases of the project.
+The project team will contact you over the coming weeks to arrange all relevant consent agreements as we determine the composition of the sample.

 Indicate your interest.